 Brinjal or eggplant is a delicious vegetable that are can be boiled, baked, fried, or even made into chips.
 Apart from being delicious, it has health benefits such as boosting immunity and regulating cholesterol.

-What Is Eggplant?
+What Is an Eggplant?

 Can You Eat Brinjal During Pregnancy?

-Health Benefits Of Eating Brinjal During Pregnancy
+Health Benefits of Eating Brinjal During Pregnancy